MicrosoftDocs/Viva/Viva/insights/personal/Use/mya-notifications.md

 ![Focus time send email](../../Images/mya/use/focus-time-send-email-2-50.png)

 Select **Move your focus block** to open the Insights add-in and display all the available focus-time blocks in the coming week.
 By selecting a time block you can move the focus block that is "in conflict" to a new time, ensuring you have some time for deep work.

 ![Move focus block](../../Images/mya/use/move-focus-block-50.png)

 ## Shorten a meeting

-_**Applies to:** This suggestion is currently available only to people who are using MyAnalytics and are enrolled in a [MyAnalytics (Full) service plan](../overview/plans-environments.md#features-in-the-myanalytics-full-service-plan).
-(For more information, see [How do I find my plan?](../overview/mya-faq.md#q4-how-can-i-find-out-what-my-plan-is))_
+_**Applies to**: This suggestion is currently available only to people who are using MyAnalytics and are enrolled in a [MyAnalytics (Full) service plan](../overview/plans-environments.md)._

 When composing a meeting invitation with a duration of one hour, you might see a suggestion to shorten the meeting by 15 minutes to build some buffer time and save attendees time.